 Meaning in the making

-Directing shows that plant seeds for thought and conversation starters, Francisco correlates increasing empathy to encouraging critical thinking.
+Directing shows that plant seeds for thought and conversation starters, Ricky correlates increasing empathy to encouraging critical thinking.
 He is passionate about historical themes that leave audiences contemplative.

-While he enjoys conceptual pieces as well as academic and romantic works, he adds that “from time to time, I see the artistic merit of indigenous creative expressions, like weaving and basketry.”
-Eclectic in taste, Francisco never ceases looking for sincerity in a work.
+While he enjoys conceptual pieces, as well as academic and romantic works, he adds that “from time to time, I see the artistic merit of indigenous creative expressions, like weaving and basketry.”
+Eclectic in taste, Ricky never ceases to look for sincerity in a work.
 “It’s an odd word to describe art, but for me, there must be an earnestness and a truthfulness to how it was made.”

-Often sporting a goatee and his signature long waves in a half bun, don’t let the rugged look deceive from a gentle warmth that is as constant as Francisco’s dedication to projects.
-Always on the go, he finds fulfilment in the career and life he’s built around connections.
+Often sporting a goatee and his signature long waves in a half bun, don’t let his rugged look deceive from a gentle warmth that is as constant as Ricky’s dedication to projects.
+Always on the go, he finds fulfilment in the career and life he has built around connections.

-He is currently working with Helping Hands Foundation on an exhibit set to launch later this year to provide health insurance and medical assistance to artists and cultural workers.
-This iteration will focus on mental health; a cause Francisco feels strongly about.
-“I will be working with 50 contemporary artists, the majority of whom are people whose body of work, work ethic, and style I admire and respect.”
+He is currently working with the Helping Hands Foundation on an exhibit set to launch later this year to provide health insurance and medical assistance to artists and cultural workers.
+This iteration will focus on mental health, a cause Ricky feels strongly about.
+“I will be working with 50 contemporary artists, the majority of whom are people whose body of work, work ethic and style I admire and respect.”